 - The industry association has provided a statement identifying the main reasons the MEMBERS say they want this training. - The industry association support identifies all interested employers who have expressed interest in the training program and have named up separately the number of employees to undertake training and the need for the training.
-Evidence could include: - Response to an expression of interest - There is completed employer support form/s that is supportive of the RTO's work. - Email - The industry association submission matches with the individual employer's numbers and need. - The industry association states that their MEMBERS have been involved in the development and design of the program and understand the proposed timeframe if successful. - The industry association support clearly articulates what this training will achieve and what their success measures will be. - The industry association support has indicated confidence with the RTO they have chosen.
+Evidence could include: - Response to an expression of interest - There is completed employer support form/s that is supportive of the RTO's submission. - Email that outlines support and a need for the training proposed - The industry association submission aligns with the individual employer's numbers and need. - The industry association states that their MEMBERS have been involved in the development and design of the program and understand the proposed timeframe if successful. - The industry association support clearly articulates what this training will achieve and what their success measures will be. - The industry association support has indicated confidence with the RTO they have chosen.